Image of an avocado producer displaying his produce

 result in a letter of conformance that can facilitate access to local and regional markets

-The PFA standard is based on the IFA standard, meaning that it has a shorter list of requirements but follows the same format and shares largely the same topics.
+The PFA program is based on the GLOBALG.A.P.
+IFA standard.
+While each PFA level, has a shorter list of requirements compared to the IFA version 6 Smart standard, it follows the same format and shares largely the same topics.

 • Food safety